 The Alaska Species Ranking System (ASRS) is a tool that ranks vertebrate taxa (mammals, birds, amphibians) according to their conservation concern in Alaska.
-It was developed in partnership with the ADF&G TED Program and is based on Florida’s Species Ranking System.
+It was developed in partnership with the Alaska Department of Fish and Game’s Threatened, Endangered, and Diversity Program and is based on Florida’s Species Ranking System.
 Conservation concern is evaluated using 13 questions across three general categories:

 - Status (2 questions, 20 points): Measures the trend (e.g. increasing, decreasing, stable) in a taxon’s population status and distribution.
 Higher status scores acknowledge that taxa with known declining trends are of concern regardless of current population or range size.

 - Biological Vulnerability (7 questions, 50 points): Measures aspects of a taxon’s distribution, abundance and life history within the taxon’s geographic range in Alaska.
 Higher biological scores suggest greater vulnerability to extirpation, for example, because of small population size, low reproductive output, or specialized habitat requirements.

 - Action (4 questions, 40 points): Qualifies the current state of knowledge and extent of conservation efforts directed toward a given taxon within Alaska.
 Higher scores denote greater information needs or conservation action

 Looking for more?